 Lately, I received an interesting question about the abilities of SafePeak for SQL Server acceleration software:

 Q: “I would like to use SafePeak to make my CRM application faster.
 It is an application we bought from some vendor, after a while it became slow and we can’t reprogram it.
 SafePeak automated caching sounds like an easy and good solution for us.
 But, in my application, there are many servers and different other applications services that address its main database, and some even change data, and I feel that there is a chance that some servers that during the connection process we may miss some.
 Is there a way to ensure that SafePeak will be aware of all connections to the SQL Server, so its cache will remain intact?”

 Interesting question, as I remember that SafePeak likes that all traffic to the database will go thru it.
 I decided to check out the features of SafePeak latest version (2.1) and seek for an answer there.

-After activation of the “logon trigger” Safepeak server is notified by the SQL Server itself on each new opened connection.
+After activation of the “logon trigger” Safepeak server is notified by the SQL Server itself on each newly opened connection.
 Safepeak monitors those connections and decides if there is something to do with them or not.
-On a typical installation SafePeak likes all application and users connections to go via SafePeak – this way it knows about data and schema updates immediately (real time).
-With activation of the safepeak “logon trigger” a special CLR trigger is deployed on the SQL server and notifies Safepeak on any connection that has not arrived via SafePeak.
-In such cases Safepeak can act to clear and lock the cache or to ignore it.
+On a typical installation, SafePeak likes all application and users connections to go via SafePeak – this way it knows about data and schema updates immediately (real time).
+With the activation of the safepeak “logon trigger” a special CLR trigger is deployed on the SQL server and notifies Safepeak on any connection that has not arrived via SafePeak.
+In such cases, Safepeak can act to clear and lock the cache or to ignore it.

 Note: I found that activation of logon trigger in SafePeak requires that SafePeak SQL login will have the next permissions: 1) CONTROL SERVER; 2) VIEW SERVER STATE; 3) And the SQL Server instance is CLR enabled;